chapmanb/bcbio.coverage/README.md

 The inputs are:

-- BED file of coverage or BAM file from which we can calculate coverage.
+- BigWig file of coverage or BAM file from which we can calculate coverage.
 - BED file or list of gene identifiers of genes of interest.

 and it outputs: